aljimenez5/goals-social/README.md

 ## License

 The app is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+View [here](https://github.com/aljimenez5/goals-social/blob/master/LICENSE).

 ## Code of Conduct